solidi/writing/29-what-is-a-principal-engineer-anyway.md

 **Lead team enablement initiatives.** Typically involved in looking ahead at [upcoming technical initiatives](https://medium.com/@solidi/in-software-philosophy-is-delegation-c786dd3a16cf), they rise above complexity to find a way to lead future missions.
 When that time comes, they enable and make teams effective.

-**Rapid response agents.** For initiatives that require extraordinary engineering talent, they jump into any team and partner carefully to lead them to sound technical solutions.
+**Rapid response agents.** For initiatives that require extraordinary engineering talent, they jump into a team and partner carefully to lead them to sound technical solutions.
 As they break the efforts down, they work closely by guiding the software engineers through gaps.

 **Exert external influence.** The community recognizes principal engineers for their technical expertise and [knowledge sharing](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5).
 They present practices, innovations, and inventions inside and outside of the organization.